 Setting the Record Straight: Learner-Centered Education

-Common misconceptions about learner-centered education include the notion that students can do as they please.
+One of the common misconceptions about learner-centered education is that the notion that students can do as they please.
 Alin clarifies, “It is not kids doing whatever they want.
 It is about setting up the conditions where they can display their agency and advocate for the type of learning they want in conversation and partnership with their peers and adults.”
-Another misconception, as Alin explains, is that this approach suits only certain students; in fact, it’s designed for all, grounded in brain science that recognizes each learner’s potential.
-Unlike personalized learning, which operates within traditional systems focused on standardized outcomes, learner-centered education helps students discover their unique contributions through individualized learning plans that strengthen their connection to the community.

 Evolving the Role of the Teacher